AplinkosMinisterija/biip-shared-configuration/packages/moleculer-accounts/README.md

 ## Deep Query Mixin

-Mixin comes by default with `database` mixin.
-If you are using `DatabaseMixin` other than `moleculer-accounts`, you can add it like that:
+The `DeepQuery` mixin is included by default with the `DatabaseMixin`.
+If you are using a `DatabaseMixin` other than `moleculer-accounts`, you can add it like this:

 ```js
 export const YourService = {